-HS 601A Human Services Administration: Knowledge and Applications HS 602A Fund Raising and Grant Seeking: Concepts & Skills HS 605A Field Practicum (18 weeks) HS 606HA Integrative Seminar: Human Services Project (18 weeks)
+HS 601A Human Services Administration: Knowledge and Applications indiana services multimistration, indianeuge and appreciations

+- HS 602A Fund Raising and Grant Seeking: Concepts & Skills - HS 605A Field Practicum (18 weeks) - HS 606HA Integrative Seminar: Human Services Project (18 weeks)

 Note: The field Practicum (HS 605A) and Integrative Seminar (HS 606HA) will run concurrently with each other in an 18-week period to allow for adequate intern experience and reflection on the entire program.
 These courses will begin at the same time as the Fund Raising and Grant Seeking course (HS 602A).